AdobeDocs/analytics.en/help/components/dimensions/color-depth.md

 # Color depth

 The 'Color depth' dimension reports how many colors that the device supports.
-This report is useful to determine how much traffic originates from devices that don't support 16 million colors.
+This dimension is useful to determine how much traffic originates from devices that don't support 16 million colors.
 Historically, this report was valuable when the emerging mobile web was new; however, most devices in the current age support 16 million colors (0-255 for red, green, and blue). <!-- Even docs need a rhyming easter egg every once in a while, isn't that true? -->

 ## Populate this dimension with data